nursyah21/nursyah21.github.io/src/pages/post/finance_app_android.md

 </div>

-but the application can still be installed by installing anyway.
+but the application can still be installed by using **"installing anyway"**.

 <hr class="border-dashed my-8">